 Direct Dial: (213) 740-4792

-Jonathan Barnett is the Senior Fellow for Innovation Policy and a Senior Scholar at C-IP2.
+Jonathan Barnett is a Senior Scholar at C-IP2.
 He is a Professor of Law at the University of Southern California, Gould School of Law, where he is also Director of the Media, Entertainment and Technology Law Program.
 He specializes in intellectual property, antitrust and corporate law, with a focus on the transactional functions of intellectual property rights in information technology and content markets.
 Barnett has published in the Harvard Law Review, Yale Law Journal, Journal of Institutional Economics, Harvard Journal of Law & Technology, Berkeley Technology Law Journal, Journal of Corporation Law, Journal of Legal Studies, Review of Law & Economics, Jurimetrics and other scholarly journals.
 His scholarly articles can be downloaded here and here.